Last updated: May 5, 2025

 Other Packaging and Labeling Requirements

-The regulations require health warnings and other information on all tobacco product packages sold at retail, including unit packages and cartons.
+The regulations require health warnings on all tobacco product packages sold at retail, including unit packages and cartons.

 These provisions meet FCTC Art.
 11 with regard to warning requirements on unit packaging.

-The regulations require health warnings and other information on all tobacco product packages sold at retail, including unit packages and cartons.
+The regulations require health warnings on all tobacco product packages sold at retail, including unit packages and cartons.

 These provisions meet FCTC Art.
 11 with regard to warning requirements on outside packaging.

-The regulations require health warnings and other information to be displayed in both English and French.
+The regulations require health warnings to be displayed in both English and French.

 These provisions meet FCTC Art.
-11 with regard to warning texts being in the principal language of the country.
+11 with regard to warning texts being in the principal languages of the country.

 A requirement that warnings or messages may not be placed where they may be permanently damaged or concealed when opening the pack